BlueBrain/EModelRunner/README.rst

 Where ``config_path`` is the path to a specific config file.
 You will find the available config files in the config folder.
 It will run the post-synaptic cell using pre-defined spike train of the pre-synaptic cell to stimulate the synapses.

-You can also do a true pair simulation, where both the pre-synaptic and the post-synaptic cells.
+You can also do a full pair simulation, where both the pre-synaptic and the post-synaptic cells are simulated.
 This should be as easy as::

     sh run_pairsim.sh config_path